rails/action_push_native/README.md

 | Name           | Description
 |------------------|------------
 | :with_apple           | Set the Apple-specific payload for the notification.
 | :with_google          | Set the Google-specific payload for the notification.
+It can also be used to override APNs request headers, such as `apns-push-type`, `apns-priority`, etc.
 | :with_data            | Set the data payload for the notification, sent to all platforms.
 | :silent               | Create a silent notification that does not trigger a visual alert on the device.